ddlddl58/quickdose/README.md

 ## Final warning ##

-This is a beta version and it is quite likely, that there are bugs.
+This is a beta version and it is quite likely that there are more or less severe bugs.
+If you find such a bug, I would be grateful if you create an issue on it [here](https://bitbucket.org/radekhofman/quickdose/issues?status=new&status=open).